 The Court feels that in this case the prosecution did not manage to prove its case on a level beyond reasonable doubt.
 The Police should in such circumstance where they see that a person is insisting on reporting some one that his report is genuine and they can only do this if they inspect the premises unexpectedly and to inspect the premises when an actual report is made at the police station.
-The fact that the appellant did not insist with the police to carry out an inspection relating to his report on the same day is also indicative that he was not truly annoyed perhaps slightly disturbed, in which case such disturbance would have to be tolerated on the basis of bon vicinat.
+The fact that the appellant did not call the police and report the matter on the same day is also indicative that he was not truly annoyed perhaps slightly disturbed, in which such disturbance would have to be tolerated on the basis of bon vicinat.
 The complainant himself was rather skimpy in the evidence he gave so much so that he did not even bother to describe the type of noise that was being generated on the day in question.
 Therefore, the Court cannot find the appellant guilty of this charge.